mosem/coupling-denoising-sr/README.md

 ### Install required libraries

 The code requires the following libraries:
+- sox
 - pytorch
 - torchaudio
+- hydra-core==1.0.7
+- hydra-colorlog==1.1
-- hydra
+- pesq
-- sox
+- pystoi
 - numpy
 - tqdm
 - openunmix
-- pesq
-- pystoi
 - wandb
-- cv2
+- opencv-python
-- **complete**... add requirements.txt file

 It was tested on Cuda/11.3.
 When installing pytorch, make sure to download the relevant version:
 `pip3 install torch torchvision torchaudio --extra-index-url https://download.pytorch.org/whl/cu113 --no-cache-dir`

+`requirements.txt` file is attached.

+Make sure to install previous version of hydra (1.0.7), new version is not currently supported.

 ### Download and Prepare Data